Data as an Asset

 Page 745 takes us to the discussion of security.

-surprise to find it in this text.
-The author begins with the classic
+to find it in this text.
+The author begins with the classic three elements

 Table 16.4 on page 747 presents a list of system components, vulnerabilities that may apply to them, and security measures that should be taken to reduce vulnerability.
 You should review this chart to learn about vulnerabilities you don't already know about.